"The ease of use and implementation were key to our decision to move ahead with FileHold."

 -

-Weight — Select a weight for this cabinet from -10 to 10.
-The higher the weight, the higher the cabinet name will appear in the Library.
+Weight — Select a weight for this cabinet from -10 to 10. -10 is the lightest so the cabinet will move to the top of the list.
+10 is the heaviest so the cabinet will move to the bottom of the list.
 Leave this value at 0 if you want the cabinets sorted alphabetically.

 - In the Security tab, enter the following information and click Next: